 With 1:1 technology, students require fewer resources such as binders, calculators, and some traditional textbooks.
 At minimum, it provides Grey Nun Academy the opportunity to fully explore and balance the benefits of digital resources versus traditional ones.

 In summary, technology is reshaping our world – the way we work, how we create and consume information, and how we interact.

-Grey Nun Academy is unsurpassed when it comes to incorporating technology into teaching and learning as compared to other elementary schools in Bucks County and nearby NJ schools, because we have skillfully incorporated it in a way that offers more instructional choices for our teachers and improved outcomes for our students.
+Grey Nun Academy is unsurpassed when it comes to incorporating technology into teaching and learning as compared to other lower and middle schools in Bucks County and nearby NJ schools, because we have skillfully incorporated it in a way that offers more instructional choices for our teachers and improved outcomes for our students.